 In many ways, New York is becoming ever more divided between the haves and the have-nots.
 Staggering development projects and high-priced apartments litter the landscape, from the $4.5-billion Hudson Yards to 432 Park, the Rafael Viñoly–designed superslim tower that in 2018 became the single best-selling building in NYC with luxury condo sales topping $2 billion.
 For the wealthy, New York is the playground par excellence.
 One Upper East Side property, selling for $85 million, also came with a $1 million yacht and two Rolls Royce Phantoms.

 Meanwhile, as developers race toward building ever taller and more luxurious condos across the city, the ranks of the homeless continue to grow.
-Today, there are more than 63,000 homeless in the city, over twice as many as there were in 2002.
+Today, there are more than 70,000 homeless people in the city, the highest level since the Great Depression of the 1930s.
 Stagnant wages and skyrocketing rents have helped fuel the crisis.
-From 2000 to 2014, the median NYC rent rose by around 33% to over $3000 a month.
+From 2010 to 2017, the median NYC rent rose by around 33% to over $3000 a month.
 Annually, rents during that period increased more than twice as fast as wages.

 Most New Yorkers live between the two extremes, though the lack of affordable housing has placed a huge strain on residents.
 As more neighborhoods undergo gentrification, prices go up and landlords chip away at rent-stabilized apartments to command ever higher returns.
 This leaves many New Yorkers paying unsustainably high rents – on average residents pay nearly 60% of their income on rent.
 Rents in some Bronx neighborhoods skyrocketed 15% to 20% in 2017.
 And it’s no wonder that of the families living in NYC’s homeless shelters, one-third of the adults in these families have a job.